-It is the popular assumption/theory that this symbol is of 'Christian mysticism origin' (or that it has nothing to do with post-Viking history) that we would like to challenge.
+However ...it is the popular assumption or theory that this symbol is a 'Christian' symbol (or that it has nothing to do with Viking or post-Viking history) that we would like to challenge.
 There are two main and understandable reasons why people believe this.
 And yes, we are well aware of the online articles that make this claim.
 Some of them are written by friends of ours, in whom we highly respect.
-We propose that there is a lot more to the story (including the supposed Solomon connection).
+However, we propose that there is a lot more to the story (including the supposed connection to the Solomon symbols).

 These three Icelandic magic books (that contain the Vegvisir symbol) do indeed mention elements of Christianity and one of the three books specifically mentions Christianity with the Vegvisir symbol.
-However all three books also mention Norse gods and a number of Norse mythology related elements and topics.
-This last point cannot and should not be ignored.
-A more honest take would be to acknowledge that this type of blending of the two extremely different cultures was not only prevalent in 19th century Iceland, but such blending can be traced all the way back to the Viking era.
+However all three books are also chock full of Norse gods and Norse mythology related elements and topics.
+This last point is typically not mentioned by critics of this symbol.
+A more honest take would be to acknowledge that this type of blending of the two extremely different cultures (paganism and Christianity) was not only prevalent in 19th century Iceland, but such blending can be traced all the way back to the Viking era.

-To start with, it is important to point out that even if the 'Christian mysticism' theory was correct (which we challenge below), it would STILL not prove that it could not have been a symbol that was passed down by their Norse ancestors.
+To start with, it is important to point out that even if the 'Christian connection' theory was correct (which we challenge below), it would STILL be a silly argument to say that this somehow proves it could not have been a symbol used and passed down by their Norse ancestors.
 Why?
-Because those very same Viking ancestors were already heavily blending Christianity and other European beliefs into their Norse culture by the end of the Viking era.
+Because those very same Viking ancestors were already heavily blending Christianity and other European beliefs into their Norse culture by the end of the Viking age.
 Anyone who has studied Viking history knows this.
 There are numerous runestones that were commissioned by Viking kings to dedicate their land to Christ.
-In fact, the percentage of runestones that include traces of Christianity is a LOT higher than most people realize.
+In fact, the percentage of Viking runestones that include traces of Christianity is a LOT higher than most people realize.
 Whether or not those Christian conversions were for political reasons will forever be debated.
 But the belief that anything related to Christianity immediately means it has nothing to do with Viking history is simply incorrect.

 With that understanding, we propose that it is certainly possible that the one book that ties Christianity to this symbol was for one of two reasons: